caelusway/agent-launchpad-infra/docs/monitoring.md

 ---
 layout: default
 title: "Monitoring & Observability"
-description: "Comprehensive monitoring, metrics, and alerting configuration"
+description: "Comprehensive monitoring, metrics, and alerting configuration with Portainer integration"
 ---

 # 📊 Monitoring & Observability

 ## 🎯 Monitoring Overview

 Comprehensive monitoring is essential for running AI agents in production.
 This guide covers setting up observability, metrics collection, alerting, and performance monitoring for the Multi-Agent Infrastructure at Scale.
+Container monitoring and metrics are integrated through our unified API layer, providing a single interface for all observability needs.

 ## 🏗️ Monitoring Architecture